Trustless/Factory/README.md

 There is a set of tests written for the HumanStandardToken.sol using the Truffle framework to do so.

-Standards allows other contract developers to easily incorporate your token into their application (governance, exchanges, games, etc).
+Standards allows other contract developers to trustlessly incorporate your token into their application (governance, exchanges, games, etc).
 It will be updated as often as possible.

 Pull requests are welcome!
 Please keep standards discussions to the EIP repos.